yukiteb/Deep-Learning-Nanodegree/GenerateTVScript/README.md

 </i>

 ## Project Steps
-1. Pre-process data: tokenize, and create a dictionary of word to integer
+1. Pre-process data - tokenize, and create a dictionary of word to integer
-2. Build network: embedding later and LSTM
-3. Train:
+2. Build network - there is embedding layer and LSTM layer.
+The size of embedding dimension, number of LSTM layers, number of hidden units in LSTM layer, as well as length of output sequence are the hyperparameters of the model.
+3. Train - aim at los lower than <b>3.5</b>
+4. Result - generate scripts from the trained model and see how real it looks like.

+## Hyperparamter tuning
+The Initially, I was trying a smaller set of hidden dimension (16, 32, 64, 128) with a few number of layers (2, 3).
+But it did not converge well and the loss stopped around 4.
+I increased the hidden_dimension to a larger number (256) and it started to have a better result.
+I've also adjusted the learning rate to be smaller as the higher learning rate (0.01 or 0.005) did not have good convergence property.
+I've also tried shorter sequence length (5,10) but did not converge well either.

 ## Result